 Baden-Württemberg: Why the election will also decide the future of start-ups

-The parties have a number of plans to promote start-ups in the state even better.
+The parties have plans to provide even better support for start-ups in the state.
 This could raise the location to a new level.
-But representatives of the scene are worried that this will not work.
+However, representatives of the scene are concerned that this will not work.

 The election on March 14 in Baden-Württemberg will also be an election about the future of the start-up region BW.
-Because the parties go into the election campaign with partly very different concepts, which leads to the questions: How did it go so far - and how could it look in the future in the Ländle?
+This is because the parties are entering the election campaign with very different concepts in some cases, which leads to questions: How have things been going so far - and what could things look like in the Ländle in the future?

-When Adrian Thoma looks back on the past five years, he can definitely give politics in Baden-Württemberg a satisfactory report card.
-"A lot has happened for start-ups in our state," says the founder and CEO of Pioniergeist, who is also a member of the German Start-up Association.
-"It's really been a kissing awake for the scene."
+When Adrian Thoma looks back on the past five years, he can certainly give Baden-Württemberg's politics a satisfactory report card.
+"A lot has happened for start-ups in our state," says the founder and Managing Director of Pioniergeist, who is also a member of the German Start-up Association.
+"It really was a wake-up kiss for the scene."
 Behind Pioniergeist is a company builder with which Thoma wants to support young companies and strengthen the start-up location.

 However, when Thoma thinks about the future of Baden-Württemberg as a location, the euphoria quickly evaporates.
-Together with other representatives of the scene, he has founded the political campaign "Start-ups in Baden Württemberg 2021
+Together with other representatives of the scene, he has founded the political campaign "Start-ups in Baden Württemberg 2021".
+In it, they call for the visibility of start-ups in the state to be increased, sustainable structures to be created and cooperation between established companies and young companies to be strengthened.

 Because Thoma still sees enough obstacles in Baden-Württemberg.
-"Expressed in founder language, we have so far only received our start-up funding from politics," he says.
-"Now we are faced with the question of whether we will remain at this level - or we will get follow-up financing."
-Translated, this means that there are many good approaches and if they are not followed up, the start-up ecosystem in Baden-Württemberg is in danger of stagnating, he says.
+"To put it in start-up language, we have only received our start-up funding from politicians so far," he says.
+"Now we are faced with the question of whether we will remain at this level - or whether we will receive follow-up financing."
+Translated, this means that there are many good approaches and if they are not pursued further, the start-up ecosystem in Baden-Württemberg is in danger of stagnating.

 According to Brem, there is a lack of transparency in Baden-Württemberg.
-"Founders still often don't know where they can get which funding," he says.
-Too often, he says, people still think in terms of smaller ecosystems, such as the individual institution, or the city, like Stuttgart and Karlsruhe.
-"Founders still don't have a proper lobby."
-Brem would therefore like to see a start-up speaker from the ranks of the state parliament or an appointee of the state government who would push the issue in a non-partisan way and be available as a contact person.
+"Founders often still don't know where they can get what support," he says.
+Too often, people still think in terms of smaller ecosystems, such as individual institutions or cities like Stuttgart and Karlsruhe.
+"Start-ups still don't have a proper lobby."
+Brem would therefore like to see a start-up advisor from the ranks of the state parliament or a representative from the state government who promotes the topic on a non-partisan basis and is available as a contact person.

-And politics?
-The digital association Bitkom has written to all parties currently represented in the state parliament and asked them about their plans for start-ups.
-Except for the AfD, all parties have responded to the association.
+And the politicians?
+The digital association Bitkom wrote to all parties currently represented in the state parliament and asked them about their plans for start-ups.
+With the exception of the AfD, all parties responded to the association.

-Accordingly, the Greens want to increase state funding for start-up venture capital in order to attract additional private capital, thus following one of the central demands of the campaign "Start-ups in Baden Württemberg 2021".
+The Greens want to increase state funding for start-up venture capital in order to attract additional private capital and are thus following one of the central demands of the "Start-ups in Baden Württemberg 2021" campaign.
 In particular, the party wants to support GreenTech and social entrepreneurship.
-They also want to ensure that start-ups are increasingly considered in public award processes.
+They also want to ensure that start-ups are given greater consideration in public procurement processes.

-The CDU wants to create a single point of contact for start-ups.
-It also wants to give start-ups more consideration in public procurement.
-The party also wants a new start-up fund, part of which will be used to create incentives for climate-neutral business.
+The CDU wants to create a single point of contact for company founders.
+It also wants to give start-ups greater consideration in public procurement.
+The party also wants there to be a new start-up fund, which would also use some of the funds to create incentives for climate-neutral business.

-The SPD wants to start funding start-ups at school, an idea that both Thoma and Brem like.
-Start-ups more financially promote, the comrades also want, for example, by launching a new venture capital fund.
-However, the social democrats are against a stronger consideration in public procurement, because this is not possible anyway under procurement law.
+The SPD wants to start promoting start-ups at school, an idea that both Thoma and Brem support.
+The comrades also want to provide more financial support for start-ups, for example by setting up a new venture capital fund.
+However, the Social Democrats are against greater consideration in public procurement because this is not possible under public procurement law anyway.

-The FDP names as major weaknesses the "bureaucratic hurdles and the insufficient financing possibilities" for founders.
-According to the ideas of the Liberals, there should be more "economic freedom zones", in which startups in particular are given "opportunities to develop quickly".
+The FDP cites the "bureaucratic hurdles and inadequate financing options" for start-ups as major weaknesses.
+According to the Liberals, there should be more "economic freedom zones" in which start-ups in particular are given "opportunities for rapid development".
 This should also attract more venture capital to Baden-Württemberg.

-The Left Party also relies heavily on the means of public allocation.
-In order to promote start-ups, the state government should support affordable housing and day-care places - the provision of venture capital, on the other hand, is not a task of state politics.
+The Left Party also relies heavily on public funding.
+In order to promote start-ups, the state government should promote affordable housing and daycare places - the provision of venture capital, on the other hand, is not a task for state policy.

-If most of the parties' demands make it into a coalition agreement, it could boost the startup location.
-"Baden-Württemberg is already a startup hotspot in Germany.
-The state can score especially with the close cooperation with its universities and the many strong medium-sized and large industrial companies," says Wolfgang Hackenberg, Bitkom state spokesman for Baden-Württemberg.
+If most of the parties' demands make it into a coalition agreement, this could benefit the start-up location.
+"Baden-Württemberg is already a start-up hotspot in Germany.
+The state can score points above all with its close cooperation with its universities and the many strong medium-sized and large industrial companies," says Wolfgang Hackenberg, Bitkom state spokesperson for Baden-Württemberg.
 "State policy is of crucial importance when it comes to supporting start-ups."

 Like it?
 Please spread the word: